No pink-quote therapy

 No pressure to heal beautifully.
 No trend-driven softness.
 No demand to turn your pain into content.

-A place where women can exhale without disappearing.
+A place where women exhale without disappearing.
 A place where softness is not stupidity.
 Where rest is not failure.
 Where clarity is allowed to come slowly.

 Where beginning again is not shameful.

-Khora is not a costume.
+KHORA is not a costume.
 It is a return.

 You know how to function, deliver, care, hold everything together, and you are exhausted by how well you do it.